 Technology, in general, has been one of the inventions that have fostered economic growth and development, however, it has also provided fraudsters with an infrastructure to execute malicious activities.
 One of the most perpetrated financial crimes today exploiting technology is money laundering.
 Criminals now leverage digital banking channels as an alternative to previous manual processes.
-Fortunately, there are red flags for money laundering that financial institutions can watch to detect criminal activities early.
+Fortunately, there are money laundering red flags that financial institutions can watch to detect criminal activities early.

 Regulatory bodies like the Financial Actions Task Force (FATF) have set money laundering rules and regulations.
-To help financial institutions, they also give recommendations on the red flags for money laundering detection which businesses are expected to keep an eye on.
+To help financial institutions, they also recommend aml red flags that businesses are expected to watch.
 This makes identifying money laundering operations easier.

 In this article, we discussed the top 10 red flags for money laundering detection in the finance sector as recommended by the FATF.